Follow Coach Manastersky on Twitter: @tjmanastersky

 The 2017-2018 season was Manastersky's sixth season leading the Curry Men's Ice Hockey program.

-During the 2016-2017 season the Colonels finished with a 14-10-2 overall record.
-Curry qualified for the inagural Commonwealth Coast Conference Tournament as the #4 seed.
+During the 2016-2017 season, the Colonels finished with a 14-10-2 overall record.
+Curry qualified for the inaugural Commonwealth Coast Conference Tournament as the #4 seed.
 Ellery O'Hara was named the CCC Men's Ice Hockey Senior Scholar-Athlete while three others earned All-CCC Recognition.
 Mack Heisinger and Jarret Kup were named to the Second team while Tyler Vankleef earned Third Team honors.
 Robert Cammalleri and Ellery O’Hara were school valedictorians for graduating with a perfect 4.0 GPA.
 There were only four students in the entire college with this distinction.

 During the 2015-2016 season, the Colonels competed against six nationally-ranked teams.
 They defeated #13 nationally-ranked Plymouth State, 3-1.
 At year's end, Curry's freshman Mack Heisinger was named to the ECAC Northeast Second-Team and All-Rookie Team.
 He was also named as the ECAC Northeast Rookie of the Year.
 The Colonels placed 20 players on the ECAC Northeast All-Academic Team.

 His 2014-2015 Colonels finished their season with an overall record of 15-10-2 and a 7-6-1 mark in the ECAC Northeast.
 Curry was the #4 seed in the ECAC Tournament and hosted the #5 seed Wentworth in the Quarterfinal game.
 Curry would go on to win that game by the score of 8-4 and move on to the Semi-final where they would lose to the eventual ECAC Northeast Champion Nichols College, 3-2.